ctuning/ck-mlperf/script/image-classification/README.md

 ## Images dataset

-A client program should provide access to the ImageNet dataset via run-time dependencies `imagenet-val` and `imagenet-aux`, e.g.:
+A client program should provide access to the ImageNet dataset via run-time dependencies `images` and `imagenet-aux`, e.g.:

 ```json
   "run_deps": {